apache/rocketmq-site/_docs/06-best-practice-pull-request.md

     git push origin master

-Note on squashing: Since squash discards remote branch history, repeated PRs from the same remote branch are difficult for merging.
+Note on squashing: Since squash discards remote branch history, repeated PRs from the same remote branch are difficult to be merged.
 The workflow implies that every new PR starts with a new rebased branch.
-This is more important for contributors to know, rather than for committers, because if new PR is not mergeable, github would warn to begin with.
-Anyway, watch for dupe PRs (based on same source branches).
-This is a bad practice.
+This is more important for contributors to know, rather than for committers, because if new PR is not mergeable, github would warn at the start.
+Please watch for dupe PRs (based on same source branches).

 # Closing a PR without committing (for committers)
 When we want to reject a PR (close without committing), we can just issue an empty commit on master's HEAD without merging the PR: